Sex, Lies, and Videotape: Plot

 Later, Ann demands a divorce from John and reveals that she made a tape with Graham.
-He rushes to Graham's apartment and, after attacking Graham and locking him out, watches Ann's tape.
+John immediately becomes enraged so that he seems ready to strike Ann, but instead rushes to Graham's apartment and assaults Graham, punching him in the face, then dragging him outside and locking him out, then watches Ann's tape.
 In the video, Ann says she has never felt any kind of "satisfaction" from sex.
 Graham asks if she ever thinks of having sex with other men; she admits she has thought of Graham.

 Ann turns the camera on Graham, who resists opening up but soon confesses that he is haunted by his ex-girlfriend Elizabeth and that his motivation in returning to Baton Rouge was an attempt to achieve some closure.
 He explains that he was a pathological liar, which destroyed his relationship with her.
 Graham has since gone to great lengths to avoid people and relationships.
 Ann kisses him, then he turns off the camcorder, ending the tape.

-A chastened John joins Graham on the front porch and, with obvious pleasure, confesses to having sex with Elizabeth while she and Graham were a couple, saying: "She was no saint.
+An unhinged John joins Graham on the front porch and, with intense viciousness, claims to have had sex with Elizabeth while she and Graham were a couple, saying: "She was no saint.
 She was good in bed, and she could keep a secret.
 That's all I can say about her."
-After he leaves, Graham angrily destroys his camcorder and all of the videotapes.
+After he leaves, a distraught Graham destroys his camcorder and all of the videotapes.

 Some time later, John is urgently summoned to his boss's office.
 Ann and Cynthia reconcile at the bar Cynthia tends.
 Later, Ann goes to Graham's and joins him on the front porch.
 She predicts rain, to which he replies: "It is raining."